zth/rescript-relay/reason-relay-documentation/docs/using-fragments.md

 `SomeFragment.use` is a React hook that takes an object containing a fragment reference for that particular fragment, and returns the fragment data.

 > `use` uses Relay's `useFragment` under the hood, which you can [read more about here](https://relay.dev/docs/en/experimental/api-reference#usefragment).

+### `readInline`

+`SomeFragment.readInline` is a function that takes an object containing a fragment reference for that particular fragment, and returns the fragment data.
+Can be used outside of React's render phase.

+> `readInline` uses Relay's `readInlineData` under the hood.